gauravyad/esp_game/README.md

 2. You will require nodeJS to run.
 Hence, install nodeJS by- brew install npm
-3. You will require to run following npm commands in the directory for dependencies: npm init npm install --save express socket.io npm install fs
+3. You will require to run following npm commands in the directory for dependencies: npm init\n npm install --save express socket.io\n npm install fs
 4. After installing all the dependencies use node server.js